lukegib/Vidly/README.md

 ```

 #### Getting all customers
-This is the simplist operation as it only requires going to /api/movies and calling the GET request
+This is the simplest operation as it only requires going to /api/movies and calling the GET request.
+The body will then show all the customer objects.

 #### Deleting a movie
 Using one of the movie ID's we recieved through the above operation we navigate to /api/movies/themovieIDhere.
 We then send the DELETE request to remove it from the database.

 #### Updating a customers information
 To update a customer information we grab their id and navigate to /api/customers/customersID and we send a PUT request with the updated information as raw JSON in the body.
-The JSON will be formatted the same as below...
+The JSON will be formatted like the following:
 ```json
 {
 	"isGold": true,